 Minimum Requirements for Acceptance

-- Students that are interested in study abroad for the semester or year are encouraged to apply by December 3 (Wednesday after Thanksgiving break), even if they do not meet the 2.75 GPA minimum.
-Students that do not meet the 2.75 minimum at the time of application will be notified to contact our office after May 31, 2015 to be re-considered for study abroad in spring 2016.
+- Students that are interested in study abroad for the semester or year are encouraged to apply by December 2 (Wednesday after Thanksgiving break), even if they do not meet the 2.75 GPA minimum so they can ask to be reconsidered for a spring program.